 During the financial year ended 31 December 2024, the Group's internal audit function was executed in accordance with the approved internal audit plan.
-The first review focused on the sales-tocollection management for Pacific Office (M) Sdn Bhd, ensuring sales transactions were accurately recorded, verifying compliance with approval process, pricing guidelines and payment terms.
+The first review focused on the sales-to-collection management for Pacific Office (M) Sdn Bhd, ensuring sales transactions were accurately recorded, verifying compliance with approval process, pricing guidelines and payment terms.
 The second review assessed information technology general controls for Hextar Industries Berhad, ensuring the protection of data and information, restricting access to only assigned users with appropriate permissions, and proper management, maintenance, upgrades, and disposal of IT assets throughout their lifecycle.
-The third review evaluated project management practices for Hextar Mitai Sdn Bhd., focusing on the effectiveness of project management governance, adherence to project timelines and ensuring projects deliverables meet the required quality standards.
+The third review evaluated project management governance, adherence to project timelines and ensuring projects deliverables meet the required quality standards.
 Additionally, a fourth review was conducted on the sustainability reporting process for Hextar Industries Berhad, ensuring the accuracy, completeness, and transparency of sustainability-related data and disclosures, while assessing the alignment of reporting practices with global standards and the effectiveness of internal controls for environmental, social, and governance (ESG) performance.